 Acetabulum Replacement and Revision.
 The Company plans to complement the THR femoral replacement application with acetabular cup planning and bone preparation for hip socket replacement surgery.
 Currently, surgeons estimate the size of the cup-shaped cavity in hip socket surgery using x-rays, which are subject to distortion.
 Working in a narrow space with a limited view, the surgeon ultimately selects the final cup size through trial and error.
 Due to the limitations of available surgical tools, the surgeon is obliged to use a hemispheric reamer and cup, although the human acetabulum (hip socket) is an irregular shape.
 The Company believes that the software for this application, if and when developed, would enable the computer-controlled robot to prepare an accurate bed for the implant, based on its specifications, and could prepare an irregularly shaped socket for a custom or anatomically-shaped acetabular component.
-The three-dimensional capability of the ORTHODOC would better enable it to determine and display the irregular shape of the acetabulum and instruct the robot to prepare the proper socket.
+The three-dimensional capability of the acetabulum and instruct the robot to prepare the proper socket.
 This procedure potentially could solve the problem of leg-length discrepancies which often originate at the acetabulum.

 Osteotomies.
 Osteotomies are precise cuts in bone intended to reshape or realign abnormal or deformed structures.
 The Company's engineers have generated a detailed work plan to adapt the ROBODOC System for use in performing long-bone osteotomies on femurs and tibias (i.e., shin bones).
 The proposed software for this application, if and when developed, is intended to enable the surgeon using the views of the bone created by the ORTHODOC from CT scan data, to make trial cuts, remove bone and manipulate the remaining fragments, and experiment with the appropriate placement of plates and screws.
 The surgeon's final plan would be saved on a tape that would instruct the robot where to make saw cuts.
 The computer-controlled, five-axis robot would then orient itself in space by using topographical features of the operative bone.
 A fixator would secure the bone to the robot.
-The computer-controlled robot would then pre-place screw holes to facilitate the final realignment and make the actual cuts.
+The computer and make the actual cuts.